EarthWalkSoftware/debian-base-gui/README.md

 ------
 ### Security concerns
 This implementation does not do much to *harden* the docker host-container interface.
-It is fairly light-weight and intended for use on a secure LAN or vLAN.
+It is fairly light-weight and intended for use on secure internal and/or external LANs and/or vLANs.

 When using the X11 server over a WAN (e.g., Internet), either additional steps to isolate the docker container from the docker host must be taken.
 Alternatively, a more robust and secure solution, such as *x11docker* and *x11docker-gui*, is worthy of investigation: